-This story is a favorite of ours, and one which have published twice on the Fourth of July.
+This story is a favorite of ours, and one which have previously published on Independence Day weekend.

 A century and a half ago, local media writers were bemoaning the lack of activities scheduled in Mansfield to celebrate Independence Day, with one exception: a “Base Ball” game between the “fats” and the “lanks.”